 (1) In this section —

-sample means a sample of blood, urine or oral fluid taken from or provided by a person (the subject) and given to a member of the Police Force under section 69, 69A or 69B.
+sample means a sample of blood, urine or oral fluid taken from or provided by a person (the subject) and given to a police officer under section 69, 69A or 69B.

 (2) A person must not use a sample to obtain the subject’s DNA.